ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 The finishing model does not fit well because the 95% confidence interval does not pass through the origin and the majority of the prediction data appears less convergent.
 Besides, it has a validation mean absolute percentage error of 0.103 and a mean absolute percentage error of about 15%.<br>

 Whatsoever, the linear fit in the finishing model indicates that the prediction data increases linearly with the real data.
 Furthermore, the 0.61 correlation between the prediction data and the real data suggests that the model isn't all that bad.
-As a result, it stands to reason that the finishing model can be improved if more data is provided. <br>
+Therefore, it stands to reason that the finishing model can be improved if more data is provided. <br>